Files

 Downloads

-Starting data, Blocks and Table DWG drawing:
+Starting data, Blocks, and Table DWG drawing:

 http://download.autodesk.com/us/samplefiles/acad/blocks_and_tables_-_imperial.dwg

-Note if the above link does not work, copy and paste it into your address bar.
+If the above link does not work, copy and paste it into your address bar.

 Source Data